oto235/oto235/README.md

-- 👋 Hi, I’m @oto235, a data scientist with a decade of health care experience along with military experience as a Navy SEAL.
+- 👋 Hi, I’m @oto235, a data scientist with a decade of health care experience as a physical therapist and military experience as a Navy SEAL.
-- 👀 Population health, math, and fitness fascinate me.
+- 👀 Population health, math, and fitness excite me.
-- 🌱 Recently received a masters in data science from The University of Texas at Austin.
+- 🌱 Received a masters of science in data science, The University of Texas at Austin, December 2023.
-- 💞️ I’m looking to collaborate on health and wellness projects.
+- 💞️ Collaborating on health and wellness projects.
 - 📫 How to reach me: oto235@gmail.com

 <!---